 An application previously submitted to CPRIT but not awarded funding may be resubmitted one time.
 All resubmitted applications should be carefully reconstructed; a simple revision of the prior application with editorial or technical changes is not sufficient, and applicants are advised not to direct reviewers to modest changes.
-Applicants preparing a resubmission should use up to half of the first page of the Project Plan to describe the approach to the resubmission.
+Applicants preparing a resubmission must complete the Resubmission Summary form in addition to a full application to describe the approach to the resubmission and how reviewers' comments were addressed.
+Any subsequent resubmission of the project needs to be substantially changed in order to be eligible for consideration.
+Applications that are not substantially changed will be administratively withdrawn.

 2.4.3.
-Competitive Renewal
+Continuation/Expansion

 A previously funded CPRIT project may be resubmitted to continue or expand activities related to that award.
-Applicants must complete the Renewal Justification form in addition to a full application and provide information on the impact and progress of the previously awarded CPRIT grant.
-The application for competitive renewal should also describe how the application for renewal is different (if applicable) from the previous CPRIT award.
-Applications for competitive renewal will be subject to the same competitive peer review process as new applications.
-To avoid overlap in funding, applicants should time the submission of applications for renewal so that the contract execution date (listed in Section 3, Key Dates) of the renewal project comes after the contract expiration date of the previous CPRIT award.
-Applications for renewal submitted in response to a CPRIT RFA that has a contract execution date that comes before the contract expiration date of the previous CPRIT award.
-Applications for renewal submitted in response to a CPRIT RFA that has a contract execution date that comes before the contract expiration date of the previous CPRIT award will be administratively withdrawn.
-An application is considered for competitive renewal if submitted under the same mechanism for which the previous CPRIT award was funded.
+Applicants must complete the CPRIT Grants Summary form in addition to a full application and provide information on the impact and progress of any previously awarded CPRIT grant.
+The application for continuation/expansion should also describe how the application is different (if applicable) from the previous/current CPRIT award(s).
+These applications will be subject to the same competitive peer review process as new applications.
+To avoid overlap in funding, applicants should time the submission of applications for continuation/expansion so that the contract execution date (listed in Section 3, Key Dates) of the project comes after the contract expiration date of the previous CPRIT award.
+Applications for continuation/expansion submitted in response to a CPRIT RFA that has a contract execution date that comes before the contract expiration date of the previous CPRIT award will be administratively withdrawn.